LiberTEM/LiberTEM/docs/source/contributing.rst

 * Run libertem-server on Windows, connect to a remote dask cluster running on Linux, open all file types and perform an analysis for each file type.
 * Use the GUI while a long-running analysis is running
     * Still usable, decent response times?
+* Review open issues and pull requests
+* Create and review release notes

 After releasing on GitHub
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-* Confirm that all release packages are built
+* Confirm that all release packages are built and release notes are up-to-date
 * Install release package
 * Confirm correct version info
 * confirm package upload to PyPi